Dhayah Fort: History

-The fort was the last outpost of Al Qasimi to be captured by British forces in 1819, when a punitive expedition was dispatched from Bombay to quell the seafaring tribe, on supposed charged of piracy against British-flagged merchantmen.
+The fort was the last outpost of Qawasim resistance to British forces in 1819, when a punitive expedition was sent from Bombay to quell the troublesome seafaring tribe, who had committed 'piracy and plunder' according to the British.

 Ras Al Khaimah fell to the British force on 9 December 1819.
 Following this, three ships were sent to blockade the nearby village of Rams to the North.
 They landed a force on 18 December, which fought its way inland through date plantations to the hilltop fort of Dhayah on the 19th.
-There, 398 men and another 400 women and children held out, without sanitation, water or effective cover from the sun, for three days under heavy fire from mortars and 12-pound cannon.
+There, 400 people held out, without sanitation, water or effective cover from the sun, for three days under heavy fire from mortars and 12-pound cannon.

 The two 24-pound cannons from HMS Liverpool, which had been used to bombard Ras Al Khaimah town from the landward side, were once again pressed into use and dragged across the plain from the coast at Rams, a journey of some four miles.
 Each of the guns weighed over 2 tonnes.
 After enduring two hours of sustained fire from the big guns, which breached the fort's walls, the last of the Al Qasimi surrendered at 10.30 on the morning of 22 December.

-Many of the people in the fort were herders and farmers from the date groves of Dhayah who had fled there on the arrival of the British and of the 798 people who surrendered, only 177 were identified as fighting men.
+Many of the people in the fort were herders and farmers from the date groves of Dhayah, in the majority members of the Tunaij tribe who had fled there on the arrival of the British and of the 400 people who surrendered, only 177 were identified as men of fighting age.
 The British flag was briefly flown from the fort before it was demolished.
 British losses from the action at Dhayah included 1 officer and 3 men killed and 16 wounded.

 The British expeditionary force then blew up the town of Ras Al Khaimah and established a garrison there of 800 sepoys and artillery, before visiting Jazirat Al Hamra, which was found to be deserted.
 They went on to destroy the fortifications and larger vessels of Umm Al Qawain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai.
 Ten vessels that had taken shelter in Bahrain were also destroyed.
 The Royal Navy suffered no casualties during the action.

 The Sheikh of Rams and Al Dhaya (named on the treaty as the 'Sheikh of Zyah'), Hassan bin Ali, was a co-signatory of the General Maritime Treaty of 1820, which established peace followed the cessation of hostilities.
 That treaty between the British and the Sheikhs of what was formerly known as the Pirate Coast and what would become known as the Trucial Coast led to the establishment of what is known today as the United Arab Emirates (UAE).